 Analytic techniques (6 credits minimum)

 |Research (credit varies)||5+|

 A minimum of 6 credits must be taken outside of the School of Pharmacy for the Specialty/Advanced requirement.
-The Specialty/Advanced credits may include no more than 2 additional credits of repeated S&A PHM 911 Research Seminar in Social & Administrative Pharmacy courses and/or a 3-credit HSRP core course.
+The Specialty/Advanced credits may include no more than 2 additional credits of the Core Seminar Courses: S&A PHM 701 Grant Writing for Health Services Research, S&A PHM 702 Mixed Methods for Health Sciences: Purpose, Design and Approach, S&A PHM 703 Community Engagement in Health Services Research, S&A PHM 704 Dissemination, Implementation and Sustainment of Change in Health Services Research and/or a 3-credit HSRP Core Principles course S&A PHM 711 Research Methods for Pharmaceutical Outcomes and Policy Research or S&A PHM 715 Social Behavioral Theories in Pharmacy, Drug Use, and Health Behavior.
 The Specialty/Advanced credits cannot include more than 5 total HSRP course credits.

 Graduate School Policies

 The Graduate School’s Academic Policies and Procedures provide essential information regarding general university policies.
 Program authority to set degree policies beyond the minimum required by the Graduate School lies with the degree program faculty.
 Policies set by the academic degree program can be found below.